soxipy/httpstat/README.md

 - The response body is usually discarded, you can use `-o filename` to save it to a file, or `-O` to save it to the file name suggested by the server.
 - HTTP/HTTPS proxies supported via the usual `HTTP_PROXY`/`HTTPS_PROXY` env vars (as well as lower case variants).
 - Supply your own client side certificate with `-E cert.pem`.
+- Pass any number of URLs including from @file.

+## TODO

+- Make requests in parallel: each URL in its own goroutine
+- Custom CA certs